This recipe for Sugar Free Chocolate Cherry Macarons is based upon the French Macaron.

 - My macarons were made using cherry jam.
 Feel free to use the jam of your choice.

 Leftover macarons should be stored in an airtight container.
-If properly stored and refrigerates, they should keep for a few days.
+If properly stored and refrigerated, they should keep for up to a week.

 Here are some similar recipes that you may also like.